jdrichardsappacad/AppAcademy-Online-Onboarding-Instruction-Guide/module-instructor/README.md

 ### 3. Shadow the Instructor

-You should shadow your Module at least 3 times to get a feeling for the flow.
+Shadow your Module's lectures at least twice to get a feeling for the flow.
 If you have time you can also Shadow other modules.

 If you are going to shadow another module:

 1. Slack the instructor to let them know you will be Shadowing.
 Maybe you have questions for them as well.
 2. You can [navigate to the Zoom Room][navigate-to-zoom-room] for the module by using Progress Tracker.